Check out these troubleshooting tips to fix photos and videos that fail to send via iMessage from your iPhone or iPad.

 To fix this, put your iPhone in Airplane mode, wait for 15 seconds, and then turn Airplane mode off.
 Now, return to the Messages app conversation where the photo or video is being sent, and in a short while, it should be successful.

-If you’re in a public place, it can also happen that your iPhone is not using cellular data but joined a free Wi-Fi network with no internet access.
+If you’re in a public place, your iPhone might not be using cellular data but instead has connected to a free Wi-Fi network with no internet access.
 So, check that.
+If you need more help, go through our dedicated guides on fixing cellular data and slow Wi-Fi on your iPhone.

 Free up space on iCloud and iPhone